Thinking of getting a sauna?

 If you are reading this, we know that you understand the importance of having a competently and considerately designed sauna installed in a professional way for the safety of your family.
 We just want you to know that we understand that as well; all our saunas are tested on installation to ensure that they provide years of safe and enjoyable use.

-Each and every one of our saunas is bespoke, we do not supply DIY or flat pack saunas, period.
+Each and every one of our saunas is bespoke, even our basic saunas comprise an element of personal touch.
 Our designers will speak to you to get an idea of what you want and, with input from our technical department, produce a concept design for your approval.
-Once we have agreed on the concept and you have placed the order, you will get a 3-D sketch before we start any work on site.
-In some cases, our clients do have a concept design ready, and we are happy to provide a free survey and fix price quote on that basis.
+Once we have agreed on the concept and you have placed the order, you will get a 3-D illustration before any work starts on site.
+In some cases, our clients do have a concept design ready, and we are happy to provide a free survey and fix price quote on the basis of developed design.

 We can offer the sauna panels in pine, spruce, hemlock or the super luxurious aspen.
 Sauna finish has come a long way in the last few years and the panels are nowadays installed horizontally to give the feeling of space and continuity with the benches.
 For added effect, the saunas can also be panelled in black thermo-ash to give the unique smoke sauna look, and these black panels look superb with light coloured aspen benches.
 We use concealed indirect LED lighting for a non-intrusive glare free sauna experience.

-Only the most tried and tested equipment are used in our saunas.
-The sauna heaters and controls are from Tylo, Harvia, Tulikivi, EOS or Karava.
-Having said that, a good sauna installation is more than sourcing the best equipment and putting them together, the system needs to be well coordinated to extract the best out of the individual components, and that’s where our technical expertise is put to good use, we make sure that your sauna is reliable and as energy efficient as possible.
-All our saunas come with luxury headrests, hygrometer, bucket, ladle & sand timer as standard.
+Only the most tried and tested equipment are used in our saunas, so the sauna heaters and controls are from Tylo, Harvia, Tulikivi, EOS or Karava.
+Having said that, a good sauna installation is more than sourcing the best equipment and putting them together, the system needs to be well coordinated to extract the best out of the individual components, and that’s where our technical department is at its best.
+We do not skimp on associated materials and make sure that your sauna is as reliable and as energy efficient as possible.

 Since all of our installations are bespoke, there is no price list as such, but here are some guide prices for saunas in traditional sizes and finishes:

-Please note that these prices are for fully fitted saunas anywhere within the M25 (we do not sell DIY saunas as we believe that this is a specialist job and needs the skills of experienced craftsmen):
+Please note that these prices are for fully fitted saunas anywhere within the M25 (we do not sell DIY saunas):

 Premium Sauna Range

-Compact 2 person ‘Aspen’ sauna with 3.6 kW stainless steel heater and glass door : £4,750 + VAT
+Compact 2 person ‘Aspen’ sauna with 3.6 kW stainless steel heater and glass door : £3,995

-Medium 4 person ‘Aspen’ sauna with 6.0 kW stainless steel heater and glass door : £6,950 + VAT
+Medium 4 person ‘Aspen’ sauna with 6.0 kW stainless steel heater and glass door : £5,995

 Luxury Sauna Range

-Small 3 person ‘Aspen’ sauna with 4.5 kW touch pad heater and one full side in glass : £7,250 + VAT
+Small 3 person ‘Aspen’ sauna with 4.5 kW touch pad heater and one full side in glass : £6,995

-Medium 4 person ‘Aspen’ sauna with 6.0 kW touch pad heater and one full side in glass : £8,750 + VAT
+Medium 4 person ‘Aspen’ sauna with 6.0 kW touch pad heater and one full side in glass : £7,995

-Large 6 person ‘Aspen’ sauna with 8.0 kW touch pad heater and one full side in glass : £9,950 + VAT
+Large 6 person ‘Aspen’ sauna with 8.0 kW touch pad heater and one full side in glass : £9,995

 A good sauna will warm you to your very bones and soothe your tired muscles.
 It will help you sweat and that helps your body remove toxins and impurities.
 Your pores open and the dirt of day-to-day life is more easily washed off.
 The cooling shower in the middle of a sauna session will help improve your circulation.
 Sitting with friends in a quiet, subtly lit sauna seems to have an effect on the spirit and the mind that very few other things do.